Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 1. Calculating Sitting Distance from the TV Screen Size

-If you already know the screen size for your room, then you can use this TV viewing distance formula to calculate a good viewing distance.
+Do you already know the screen size for your room?
+In that case, you can use this formula to calculate a reasonable viewing distance.

 For example, if you have a 50-inch screen, then your ideal viewing distance will be: